Site profit chart:

 Before depositing, please confirm that this type of gambling is legal in your jurisdiction.

 Then, and only then, click the 'deposit' button.
 It is in the top right.
 This is the most frequently asked question by far.
 I guess people just don't expect it to be on a button.
-Your deposit needs one confirmation on the Bitcoin network before it will be credited to your account.
+Your deposit needs ten confirmations on the CLAM network before it will be credited to your account.
+Each confirmation takes around 1 minute on average.

 Please note that for security purposes there are limited coins available for automatic withdrawal.
 On attempt to withdraw more than is available, your request will fail but will be logged.
 Please follow up with an email to the address at the end of this FAQ confirming the amount and the destination address.
 Your withdrawal will then be processed manually.
 Support in these matters usually occurs within a few hours, but can take up to 24 hours during exceptional circumstances.
 Thank you for your patience in this matter as it is difficult to balance convenience and security.